Lyall-A/Arch-Linux/Audio Stuff/README.md

 I have all my plugins routed using Carla and all external stuff like Spotify, outputs and MIDI routed through qpwgraph to make sure they don't get removed

 ## TODO
-* Create a custom script that routes applications depending on there name, supporting RegEx
+* ~~Create a custom script that routes applications depending on there name, supporting RegEx~~ (no RegEx support though, don't think its necessary)